chsxf/mfx.wiki.mirror/Using-Templates.md

 Templates allow you to separate your logic from your presentation.
 This way, the routes handle logic and feed the templates with what they want to present to the user.

-<abbr title="php-micro-framework in short">MFX</abbr> uses Twig as its template engine.
+MFX uses Twig as its template engine.

 For more information on Twig, go to the [official documentation](https://twig.symfony.com/doc/1.x/).\
-*(Be sure to use Twig 1.x docs as <abbr title="php-micro-framework in short">MFX</abbr> is not compatible with Twig 2.x yet)*
+*(Be sure to use Twig 1.x docs as MFX is not compatible with Twig 2.x yet)*

 ## Setting Templates Root Directory

-First, we need to tell <abbr title="php-micro-framework in short">MFX</abbr> where the template files are located.
+First, we need to tell MFX where the template files are located.
 To do that, we will add the `twig.templates` option to the configuration file.
 For this example, we choose to store our templates files in the `app/templates` folder, but you can change it to any value you like.

 Open the `app/config/config.php` file and replace the whole content with what follows: